ECHO Tour℠ — Exploring Careers & Healthcare Opportunities

 What grades do you serve?
 High school is the primary audience.
 Select middle school pilots may be offered in partnership with local colleges and districts.

 How big is an ECHO Tour event?
 To accommodate multiple districts, ECHO Tour typically runs over 2-3 days in Snohomish County.
 Each day serves about 120 students in rotating groups.
 Each school district attends one day.
-(Total attendance varies by schedule; the 2025 event served 273 students across three days.)
+(Total attendance varies by schedule; the one-day December 2025 event served 109 students.)

 How do rotations work?
 Students move in small groups through all stations on a set schedule, so every student visits every station.